cdmaok/matchp/README.md

 ## TODOLIST
 1. Image de-duplication (Finished)
-2. Learing to Rank (not yet)
+2. Learing to Rank (Finished)
-3. Adapting to multiple source data (not yet 30%)
+3. Adapting to multiple source data (Finished)
 4. remove image with qr code(not yet)
 5. remove image with full of text(not yet).